Home/Blog/Lifestyle/Food & Nutrition/Stone Fruits: Types, Nutrition, and Health Benefits

 Are stone fruits healthy to eat regularly?

 Yes, most stone fruits are low in calories and provide important nutrients such as Vitamin C, Vitamin A, potassium, fibre, and antioxidants.
-When consumed as part of a balanced diet, they can offer several health benefits.
+When consumed as part of a balanced diet, they can offer several potential health benefits.

 Can I eat the skin of stone fruits?

 In most cases, yes.
-The skins of peaches, plums, and apricots, for example, are edible and contain additional fibre and antioxidants.
+The skins of peaches, plums, and apricots, for example, are edible and contain additional fibre and antioxidants [1].
 However, always wash them thoroughly before eating.

 Disclaimer